TBS1996/TaleCast/README.md

 for finding podcast urls, I recommend this website: https://podcastindex.org/
 on the page of a given podcast there, click 'copy rss'.
 This is the url you should use!

-If you add podcasts from commandline, you can combine it with the `catch-up` argument to only download podcasts released in the future.
+If you add podcasts from commandline, you can combine it with the `catch-up` argument to only download upcoming episodes.

 for example: `talecast -cs this american life`.